cscart/docs/en/user_guide/users/vendors/allow_vendors_to_edit_layout_and_theme.rst

 .. note::

-    This functionality is available only in Multi-Vendor Plus.
+    This functionality is available only in Multi-Vendor Plus and Ultimate.

 =========================================================
 How Store Owners Allow Vendors to Edit Styles and Layouts